finnyb/javampd/src/site/markdown/download.md

 </dependency>
 ```
 ##Releases
-releases can be found on github [here](https://github.com/billf5293/javampd/releases)
+releases can be found on [here](https://github.com/finnyb/javampd/releases)